RiyazMansoor/BitArray/README.md

-# BitArray
+# Sieve
-A bit representation of an array of bools and some helpful utility functions
+A sieve implemented as a bit array for space optimization and some helpful utility functions